Innayah-555/HighTemperatureDetector/README.md

 # HighTemperatureDetector

-# How Temperature Sensors Work:
+# Temperature Sensor (DS18B20):

+The DS18B20 outputs a digital signal, and it does not require an analog-to-digital converter (ADC) to interface with a microcontroller or other digital systems.
-Sensing: The temperature sensor continuously measures the temperature of the environment or system it's monitoring.
+The temperature sensor continuously measures the temperature of the environment or system it's monitoring.
+It can measure temperatures from -55°C to +125°C (−67°F to +257°F), with an accuracy of ±0.5°C in the range of -10°C to +85°C.

 # Components:

 - Temperature Sensor: Measures the temperature.
 - LED: Light-emitting diode to indicate temperature.
 - Resistor: Used to limit the current to the LED.